yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

 .. **TODO** is the .... needed?

 In :ned:`NetworkLayerNodeBase`, we rename the ``forwarding`` parameter  to ``unicastForwarding`` to make it similar to ``multicastForwarding``.
-Now, the ``forwarding = true`` key in :ned:`Router` doesn't take effect in the router's submodules, and the router doesn't forward packets.

 .. (simulations break)(fingerprints break)